-- c.
-The Union will only permit individuals to drive the minibus if the above criteria is met, in addition to: - Having undertaken the Kent County Council minibus awareness test http://www.kent.gov.uk/roads-and-travel/road-safety/minibus-driver-training which is valid for 3 years; - ii.
+- b.
+The Union will only permit individuals to drive a minibus if the criteria outlined in the Minibus Procedures are met, in addition to: - i.
+Having undertaken a 45 minute driver competency assessment, organised through the Union; - ii.
 Having seen and copied a record of their driving license, including any endorsements; - iii.
 Being under the age of 70; and - iv.
-Having followed the correct procedure for the booking of the vehicle, and have the express permission of the Union to drive the vehicle. - d.
-The is Membership Services Administrator and the Activities Coordinator are responsible for: - i.
-The operation of the Union's minibus and for ensuring it is used safely and in compliance with this Policy; - ii.
-Ensuring the vehicle and those permitted to drive it are adequately insured; - iii.
-The ongoing safety and maintenance of the Union's minibus which shall include a thorough inspection regime of the vehicle and associated safety equipment, and the retention of these records; - iv.
-Ensuring there are appropriate procedures in place for the safe upkeep of the vehicle; - v.
+Having followed the correct procedure for the booking of the vehicle, and have the express permission of the Union to drive the vehicle. - c.
+The Opportunities Manager is responsible for: - i.
+The operation of the Union's minibuses and for ensuring they are used safely and in compliance with this Policy; - ii.
+Ensuring the vehicles and those permitted to drive it are adequately insured; - iii.
+The ongoing safety and maintenance of the Union's minibuses which shall include a thorough inspection regime of the vehicle and associated safety equipment, and the retention of these records; - iv.
+Ensuring there are appropriate procedures in place for the safe upkeep of the vehicle: - v.
 Ensuring there are appropriate procedures in place in the event of an accident or breakdown, including communication; - vi.
 Arranging appropriate training and supervision of drivers; and - vii.
-Keeping records of the identities and qualifications of those who are permitted to drive the Union's minibus, in accordance with the Union's Data Protection Policy. - e.
-Drivers of the Union's minibus are required to: - i.
+Keeping records of the identities and qualifications of those who are permitted to drive the Union's minibus, in accordance with the Union's Data Protection Policy. - d.
+Drivers of the Union's minibuses are required to: - i.
 Be qualified to drive that vehicle; - ii.
 Adhere to all appropriate legislation; - iii.
 Ensure they are fit to drive, and take rest breaks at least every 2 hours; - iv.
 Ensure that the vehicle is in a roadworthy condition, and covers appropriate emergency equipment; - v.
 Ensure that the vehicle is not overloaded.